bruceschaller/node-modbus-rtu/README.md

 ```

-This simple class blackboxing all modbus communication inside and provide to us simple and clean api.
+This class blackboxes all modbus communication and provides a simple, clean api.

 ```js
 new modbus.Master(serialPort, function (modbus) {